 All Learners are given a feedback questionnaire for completion at the end of their learning programme, however additional hard copies of this form can be obtained from our Head Office address or can be requested by email at firstname.lastname@example.org.

 VSS has in place a complaints procedure, details of which are included on the website by clicking here and are also detailed in this booklet.
 Complaints give you the opportunity to tell us where we have failed to meet your needs, or conversely you can complement us where we have excelled in your expectations.
 You can make a complaint using the webpage contact form found here.

 How we use feedback to evaluate the service

 Feedback enables us to identify when a service failure has occurred so that we can put it right.
 Feedback from service users also helps to establish good practice, which in turn can then be implemented into other areas of the service.
 We use feedback to identify future improvements.

+The company has been built on strong foundations of Equal opportunities with a progressive and interactive approach to learning.
 VSS is committed to promoting equality of access and treatment in education, employment, training and guidance, regardless of race, religion, sex, disability, marital status, social class, age or sexual preference.
 Forms of unlawful direct and indirect discrimination or unequal treatment or unethical behaviour will be challenged.

 Our aim is to ensure, through effective inspection and regulation, that outcomes for children and young people are improved by the receipt of better care, services and education.
 Improved outcomes can only be achieved if children are safe from harm.
 Therefore, safeguarding the welfare of children is part of our core business.
 VSS is committed to providing a secure environment for learners, where learners feel safe and are kept safe.
 As a Company we recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for learners and also impact on our reputation and so should be addressed as a safeguarding concern as set out in our Policy Handbook.